-For the past many years, we have been in a wonderful position to help people.
+Chapter XVIII Help the Neediest and Ablest: Promoting Communication Between People We have been in a wonderful position to help people.
 Isabel and I don't need much for ourselves.
-Our good friend Marvin Klitsner arranged for my sons' trusts, each to have 6.5 percent of Aldrich - long before Aldrich was worth much - and so both are well-to-do and know that Isabel and I have wills, also written by Marvin.
+Our good friend Marvin Klitsner arranged for my sons' trusts each to have 6.5 percent of Aldrich-Jong before Aldrich was worth much-and so both are well-to-do and know that Isabel and I have wills, also written by Marvin.
 These wills leave almost everything to a foundation, just as Danny did.
 My son Daniel, who administers this charity, the Helen Bader Foundation, will administer our foundation also, but why should we not help others in our lifetime?
 Help for others and pleasure for us.
-Yet giving money away is not all pleasure, and in fact it is the most difficult of my four current jobs.
+But giving money away is not all pleasure.
+In fact, it is the most difficult of my four jobs.
 Luckily we have been helped by good and able people.
-Daniel has seventeen able people in the Helen Bader Foundation, and he himself is always willing to help us.
-He and Linda often make suggestions, particularly for local causes.
+Daniel has seventeen highly competent people in the Helen Bader Foundation, and he himself is always willing to help us.
+He and his wife, Linda, often make suggestions, particularly for local causes.
 Marvin Klitsner, of course, had guided us in everything, but sadly he died in Jerusalem in August 2001.
-His older daughter, Frances Wolff, has taken his place on the Board of the Helen Bader Foundation, and one of Marvin's nineteen grandchildren, Adina Shapiro (fig.), has also been most helpful to us.
-A remarkable young woman with a Hebrew University law degree, she was co-chair of MECA, the Middle East Children's Association, which tries to bring together Israeli and Palestinian teachers to discuss how best to teach children.
-Such meetings are very difficult to arrange during the mutual hatred engendered by the second intifada, but Adina and her able Palestinian co-chair, Dr Abdullah Ghassan, have succeeded in arranging for several meetings, two at Herstmonceux Castle which we have funded, and other larger meetings in Turkey.
-MECA has also been funded by the Konrad Adenauer Foundation, and the U.S. and E.U. governments.
+His older daughter, Frances Wolff, has taken his place on the Board of the Helen Bader Foundation, and one of Marvin's nineteen grandchildren, Adina Shapiro, has also been most helpful to us.
+A remarkable young woman with a Hebrew University law degree, she was co-chair of MECA, the Middle East Children's Association.
+This tries to bring together Israeli and Palestinian teachers to discuss how best to teach children.
+Such meetings are very difficult to arrange during the mutual hatred engendered by the second Intifada (a Palestinian campaign aimed at ending the Israeli military occupation), but Adina and her able Palestinian co-chair, Dr. Abdullah Formatted: No underline Formatted: No underline Deleted: % Deleted: